 In 1949, on Mahashivaratri day, February 25th, Balakrishnan was initiated into the sannyasa order by Swami Sivananda as Swami Chinmayananda Saraswati.
 Swami Sivananda then guided the young initiate to the most renowned Vedānta master of the time, Swami Tapovanam, who lived in Uttarkashi in the Himalayas.
 Unconditionally accepting Swami Tapovanam’s strict conditions to be accepted as a shishya, Swami Chinmayananda began a period of intense study and austere living as a disciple.

-“‘The people in the cities were an aimless crowd, out of contact with the values in their own traditional culture.’ … A well of empathy began to build in Chinmaya, which would be the source of his overflowing love for his countrymen.”
+At the end of the study period, at the behest of his Guru, Swami Chinmayananda travelled around the country “I travelled on foot for 6 months, living on bhiksha, sleeping in ashrams, temples, under wayside trees. … Education, social status, family connections, prejudices, sham values – these were no longer mine.” “‘The people in the cities were an aimless crowd, out of contact with the values in their own traditional culture.’ … A well of empathy began to build in Chinmaya, which would be the source of his overflowing love for his countrymen.”
 And out of this love, Swami Chinmayananda began his first discourse in his hometown for about a dozen people at a talk organised by a former classmate.

 Swami Chinmayananda was a master in the traditional sense of the word, having lived with his Guru and imbibed deeply from him the wisdom of our ancient texts.
 Yet, he was also gifted with an extraordinary ability to convey to ordinary people these insights in a language that they could understand and appreciate.